genGit963/RV_TS/5. Decorator TS/Decorator.md

 #### Overview:

-In TypeScript, decorators are special types of declarations that can be attached to classes, methods, properties, or parameters.
-They provide a way to add metadata, modify behavior, or extend functionality without altering the actual code logic.
+In TypeScript, decorators are `special types of declarations that can be attached to classes, methods, properties, or parameters`.
+They <u>provide a way to add metadata, modify behavior, or extend functionality without altering the actual code logic</u>.
 Understanding the decorator pattern and its use cases will allow you to harness the power of metaprogramming in TypeScript to create cleaner, more maintainable code.

 #### **Table of Contents:**